Questions? Email: Education@WestrickMusic.Org

 $180/term for non-choristers

-Open to singers in 6th through 12th grade, all levels of experience.
+Open to singers in grades 5- 12 with all levels of experience.

 Meet the Instructor

-Fred Meads holds several roles in the Westrick Music Academy organization.
+Fred Meads holds several roles at Westrick Music Academy.
 He serves as Education Director and Conductor of two choirs in Princeton Girlchoir and Director of the Princeton Boychoir.
 Previously he was Director of Vocal Studies at the American Boychoir School for nine years.

 Mr. Meads has been director of choirs in public and private schools, churches and at the collegiate level for the past twenty-five years.
 From 1999–2009, he was Artistic Director of the Fort Wayne Children’s Choir in Fort Wayne, IN, where he led the group on national and international tours, prepared the choir for annual symphonic engagements, and commissioned works from diverse and renowned composers.
 Mr. Meads has been invited to conduct various honor choirs and all-state choirs in Wyoming, Georgia, Indiana, North Carolina, New Jersey, New York, Virginia, Nebraska, Ohio and Oklahoma.
 In 2017 and 2011 he led the Organization of Kodály Educators National Children’s Honor Choirs.
 In 2014, he conducted the Northwest ACDA Division Children’s Honor Choir in Seattle.
 Internationally, he traveled to Hong Kong to present choral workshops for music educators and the Yip Children’s Choir.
 Mr. Meads has also presented workshops for the Indiana Music Educators Association, ACDA, OAKE and Westminster Choir College.
 He has served on the boards of both the Indiana Choral Directors Association and the New Jersey Choral Directors Association.